timescale/docs.timescale.com-content/tutorials/tutorial-hello-timescale.md

 One way we can glean insight into the duration of trips is by looking into the daily average fare amount for rides with only one passenger.
-Once again, this is a simple four line SQL query with some conditional statements, shown in the query below:
+Once again, this is a simple SQL query with some conditional statements, shown in the query below:

 ```sql